Matson, Inc. (MATX)

 - Capital-intensive business model.

-- Upcoming: Potential increase in demand due to infrastructure projects in Hawaii, Alaska, and Guam.
+- Potential infrastructure development projects in Hawaii, Alaska, and Guam.

 - Expansion of logistics services.